Skip to main content

 Express

-The fashion during those days was that during winter holidays, people of Calcutta used to go to villages for a change.
+The fashion during those days was that during the winter holidays, people of Calcutta used to go to villages for a change.
 Aniruddha's first friend in advocacy life was Shekhar Mukherjee.
 He is the son of a business family in Calcutta.
 Their gold business had been around for a long time.
 Since Aniruddha told him about Tulsipur, Shekhar wanted to go and spend a few days there.
 First, Aniruddha avoided it.
 He did not know how Shekhar would view his family and village life, and apart from that, he did not tell his friend anything about Bondita as well.
 All he knew was that Aniruddha was married.
 Aniruddha didn't want Shekhar to see their relationship wrongly after hearing about his friend's child marriage and not understanding his situation.
 But Shekhar was adamant about going to Tulsipur.
 Hence, Aniruddha was forced to tell him everything.
 But his reaction was unexpected.
 Shekhar understood that Aniruddha's married life was not normal, even though he didn't say it.
 It suddenly occurred to him that this newfound friend had a lifelong deprivation of pleasure and lust, and he needed to change that.
 He invited Aniruddha to a Baijibari in Chitpur.
 He suppressed his purpose of the invite from Aniruddha.

 Aniruddha heard that his father sometimes travelled to these Mehfils.
 He had a strong desire to know how these events were.
 He heard from his friends that the Baijis are very beautiful, their voices like nymphs and their Kathak dance performances rich.
 But if someone in Tulsipur came to know he went there?
 Jethamoshai would be angry.
 He did not like the taste of his younger brother in this case.
 Aniruddha also stayed away from alcohol.
 That was the real thing in these events.